furstenheim/challenge_encoding/README.md

     go get github.com/furstenheim/challenge_encoding

-Challenge_encoding implements an encoder for code competitions such as [Code jam](https://codingcompetitions.withgoogle.com/codejam) or [Tuenti Challenge](https://contest.tuenti.net/).
+Challenge_encoding implements a decoder for code competitions such as [Code jam](https://codingcompetitions.withgoogle.com/codejam) or [Tuenti Challenge](https://contest.tuenti.net/).
 This avoids having to write a parser for each problem and just focus on the problem.

 ### Example